 Cellulose is exceptionally affordable.
 However, it should be mentioned that it can be quite difficult to install.
 Moreover, since this material is sensitive to humidity, it will be necessary to install a vapour barrier and an air-barrier.
 This material has an R value (which determines its insulation performance level) of 3.6 per inch, which means that it is a good thermal insulation product.
 Once it has been treated, it is resistant to flames, mould as well as corrosion.
 It also has good soundproofing properties, so it’s perfect for apartment living!

-This natural insulation material is environmentally friendly due to the fact that it is biodegradable, abundant, recycled and recyclable.
+This natural insulation material is environmentally-friendly due to the fact that it is biodegradable, abundant, recycled and recyclable.
 There are no known health risks associated to cellulose, except during the installation process, so do be safe if taking the job on yourself.

-Hemp is sold as an insulation material in the form of panels, mattresses, or in loose form.
+Hemp is sold as an insulation material in the form of panels, mattresses, or loose.
 It is also used to make hemp concrete or hemp mortar.
 This material is used to insulate exterior walls, roofs, floors and partitions.
 It is readily available across Canada and can be found at fairly affordable prices.

-Straw is known to have several insulation properties.
+Straw is known to have several insulating properties.
 It is available in the form of bales or straw walls.
-However, it should be noted that this material is mostly used for exterior walls.
-This material is available throughout Canada and is fairly affordable.
-On average, it has an insulation value of R 2 per inch, if the thickness of the product that has been installed is adequate.
+However, it should be noted that this material is mostly used for insulating exterior walls.
+Straw is available throughout Canada and is fairly affordable.
+On average, it has an insulation value of R2 per inch, if the thickness of the product that has been installed is adequate.

-Moreover, it is quite fire-resistant.
+Moreover, this material is extremely fire-resistant.
 The clay that is used for manufacturing straw-based insulation products makes it less sensitive to humidity.
 However, your house will have to be adapted for straw insulation and the installation process is complicated.
 This natural insulation product is environmentally-friendly and is completely safe for the health of the house’s occupants.